 NAQT’s You Gotta Know lists

 NAQT’s series of lists and summaries for common topics that come up.
 It contains frequency lists for works of art, music, literature, and non-fiction, and short summaries of specific themes such as “deserts,” “Civil War battles,” or “Norse gods and goddesses.”
 Though players should not attempt to memorize the information presented in these lists, they can serve as a springboard for further study.
+Note that some of these are fairly challenging as the lists are intended for all levels from high school through college.

 Guides to Improving